Search for Documentation Sites

 Typesense's customized version of DocSearch is made up of two components:

-- typesense-docsearch-scraper (opens new window) - Scraper that scans your documentation site and indexes the content in Typesense.
+- typesense-docsearch-scraper (opens new window) - A web-scraper that scans your documentation site and indexes the content in Typesense.

-- typesense-docsearch.js (opens new window) - Javascript library that adds a search bar to your documentation site, that uses the index built by the DocSearch scraper.
+- typesense-docsearch.js (opens new window) - A JavaScript library that adds a search bar to your documentation site.
+When end-users start typing into the search bar, it queries the content index built by the DocSearch scraper.

 # Step 1: Set up DocSearch Scraper